wdporter/acim/text/1-the-meaning-of-miracles/iii-atonement-and-miracles/index.md

 ---

-<a name="t-1-iii-3"></a>3.&emsp;The forgiven are the means of the Atonement. ²Being filled with spirit, they forgive in return. ³Those who are released must join in releasing their brothers, for this is the plan of the Atonement. ⁴Miracles are the way in which minds that serve the Holy Spirit unite with me for the salvation or release of all of God’s creations.
+3.&emsp;The forgiven are the means of the Atonement. ²Being filled with spirit, they forgive in return. ³Those who are released must join in releasing their brothers, for this is the plan of the Atonement. ⁴Miracles are the way in which minds that serve the Holy Spirit unite with me for the salvation or release of all of God’s creations.

 ::: details Expanded